 Generally, a joint stock company has the opportunity to raise a large amount of capital versus other types of businesses.
 Then, if the company needs money, it can sell its shares to the public.

 The ability of a shareholder is limited to the face value of the shares they own.
-He has no further liability if he has paid the total value of the shares that he has agreed to pay.
+He has no further liability if he has paid the total value of the shares he has agreed to.

 Perpetual succession is another important advantage of a joint-stock company.
 The joint stock company is born out of the law.
 Likewise, the only way for the company to end is by functioning under the law.

 A joint stock company survives even if all members are willing to shut it down or if all members die of natural calamities.

 Shareholders can sell a joint stock company’s shares to those interested in buying.
 The right to sell shares of a joint stock company gives the skills to attract many shareholders.